wbsouza/zetasql-formatter/docs/resolved_ast.md

   static const NullHandlingModifier IGNORE_NULLS = ResolvedNonScalarFunctionCallBaseEnums::IGNORE_NULLS;
   static const NullHandlingModifier RESPECT_NULLS = ResolvedNonScalarFunctionCallBaseEnums::RESPECT_NULLS;

 <font color="brown">  // Apply DISTINCT to the stream of input values before calling
   // function.</font>
   bool distinct() const;

 <font color="brown">  // Apply IGNORE/RESPECT NULLS filtering to the stream of input
   // values.</font>
   NullHandlingModifier null_handling_modifier() const;

+<font color="brown">  // Holds a table subquery defined in WITH GROUP_ROWS(...) that is
+  // evaluated over the input rows of a ResolvedAggregateScan
+  // corresponding to the current group.
+The function itself is
+  // evaluated over the rows returned from the subquery.
+  //
+  // The subquery should refer to a special TVF GROUP_ROWS(), which
+  // resolves as ResolvedGroupRowsScan.
+The subquery will be run for
+  // each group produced by ResolvedAggregateScan.
+  //
+  // GROUP_ROWS() produces a row for each source row in the
+  // ResolvedAggregateScan&#39;s input that matches current group.
+  //
+  // The subquery cannot reference any ResolvedColumns from the outer
+  // query except what comes in via &lt;with_group_rows_parameter_list&gt;,
+  // and GROUP_ROWS().
+  //
+  // The subquery can return more than one column, and these columns
+  // can be referenced by the function.
+  //
+  // The subquery can be correlated.
+In this case the
+  // &lt;with_group_rows_parameter_list&gt; gives the set of ResolvedColumns
+  // from outside the subquery that are used inside.
+The subuery cannot
+  // refer to correlated columns that are used as aggregation input in
+  // the immediate outer query.
+The same rules apply to
+  // &lt;with_group_rows_parameter_list&gt; as in ResolvedSubqueryExpr.</font>
+  const <a href="#ResolvedScan">ResolvedScan</a>* with_group_rows_subquery() const;

+<font color="brown">  // Correlated parameters to &lt;with_group_rows_subquery&gt;</font>
+  const std::vector&lt;std::unique_ptr&lt;const <a href="#ResolvedColumnRef">ResolvedColumnRef</a>&gt;&gt;&amp; with_group_rows_parameter_list() const;
+  int with_group_rows_parameter_list_size() const;
+  const <a href="#ResolvedColumnRef">ResolvedColumnRef</a>* with_group_rows_parameter_list(int i) const;
 };
 </code></pre></p>

-### ResolvedAggregateFunctionCall{ #ResolvedAggregateFunctionCall }
+### ResolvedAggregateFunctionCall
+<a id="ResolvedAggregateFunctionCall"></a>

 <p><pre><code class="lang-c++">
 <font color="brown">// An aggregate function call.
 The signature always has mode AGGREGATE.